- Any-time Online

-This program’s flexible courses cater to busy lifestyles.
-For those interested in a rewarding food service career, this online, self-paced program boosts employability and earning potential.
-The eight courses and 340-hour work experience placement can be completed part-time over three years or less.
-Learners can also take the program full time, completing it in one year.
+Do you want a rewarding food service career?
+This program boosts employability and earning potential.
+Its online, self-paced course delivery caters to busy lifestyles too.
+You can complete the eight courses and 340-hour work experience placement part-time, over three years or less.
+You can also take the program full-time, and complete it in one year.

 The program is accredited by the Canadian Society of Nutrition Management (CSNM).